shhiivvaam/SME_Traffic_Prediction/README.md

 ### Model Evaluation

 We meticulously evaluate model performance using industry-standard metrics such as Root Mean Squared Error (RMSE) and Mean Absolute Error (MAE).
 These metrics provide invaluable insights into the accuracy and robustness of our models.
 Additionally, we generate comparative plots to visually juxtapose predicted traffic volumes against actual values, facilitating qualitative assessment.

-### Contribution Guidelines

-We embrace contributions to this project wholeheartedly!
-Whether you harbor suggestions for enhancements, stumble upon issues, or aspire to introduce novel features, we encourage you to open an issue or submit a pull request.
-Together, we can refine and fortify the accuracy of traffic prediction models.

-### Licensing Information

-Our project operates under the permissive MIT License, affording you the freedom to modify, distribute, and utilize the code for both commercial and non-commercial endeavors.
-Refer to the [LICENSE](https://chat.openai.com/c/LICENSE) file for comprehensive details.